 - 1.1 The Council recognises the importance of good quality homes in Lambeth and the role that housing plays in not only improving the lives of those who live in it but also in making Lambeth a great place to live, work and visit.
 'More opportunities for better quality homes' is a key outcome in Lambeth's Community plan 2013-16 and the vision set out in the Lambeth Housing Strategy 2012-16 is that all Lambeth residents 'live in a home they can afford, that is safe and well managed and in a neighbourhood they are proud to live in.'
-Most significantly the Council is now committed to providing 1,000 new homes at Council rent levels over the next 5 years. - 1.2 In December 2010, in acknowledgement of the challenges facing housing in Lambeth, Cabinet agreed to establish a Housing Commission.
-The Commission looked at the key housing issues in the borough and resulted in the production of 'The Co-operative Council: The Future of Council Housing'.
-The report set out 31 recommendations to improve housing in the borough and these were presented to Cabinet in July 2011.
-As a direct result of the Housing Commission report, Cabinet approved in March 2012 the coproduced Lambeth Housing Standard.
-Whilst this is unprecedented investment in the borough's housing stock the March 2012 Cabinet report identified an estimated £56m funding shortfall in delivering the Standard. - 1.3 The Housing Commission also recommended the development of an estate regeneration programme.
-A report was presented to Cabinet in October 2012 recommending the development of an estate regeneration programme which would focus on improving the quality of housing on some of our most challenging estates and providing opportunities for new, additional homes.. - 1.4 The expectation is that a significant proportion of the 1,000 new homes will come from the small sites programme, other housing projects and estate regeneration.
-Approximately 500 new homes (not all at Council rent) are in the process of being delivered.
-Some of these are already funded through right to buy receipts and capital pot investment, others have funding strategies in place however no draw down has taken place (i.e. Somerleyton Road) and some are still at the feasibility stage.. - 1.5 Significant progress has been made since these reports were agreed.
-A scheme of approximately 300 new homes is planned for Somerleyton Road with a planning application due in June 2015.
-The Council has agreed to the provision of 70 homes at Council rent levels on Lollard Street and construction is underway on a further 8 homes at Council rent levels on St Oswalds.
-The Lambeth Housing Standard Programme is in it's 3rd year and the programme has made improvements to properties across the borough. - 1.6 To achieve the outcomes agreed in the Lambeth Community Plan 2013-16 the Council will need to improve the living conditions for existing residents and provide much needed new, high quality housing which is genuinely affordable.
-As we do not have enough free space in Lambeth to build the new homes we need we must embark on the biggest estate regeneration programme in the borough's history.
-Raising the standard of Council housing, building homes which are of a high architectural standard and build quality.
+Most significantly the Council is now committed to providing 1,000 new homes at Council rent levels over the next 4 years. - 1.2 In December 2010 Cabinet agreed to establish a Housing Commission to consider the key challenges and housing issues in the borough.
+This resulted in the production of 'The Co-operative Council: The Future of Council Housing' report, which set out 31 recommendations to improve housing in Lambeth.
+As a direct result of the Housing Commission report, Cabinet approved the coproduced Lambeth Housing Standard (LHS) in March 2012 and committed to invest £490m in bringing our housing stock up to the LHS standard.
+Whilst this is unprecedented investment in the borough's housing stock, the March 2012 Cabinet report identified an estimated £56m funding shortfall in delivering the Standard. - 1.3 The Housing Commission also recommended the development of an estate regeneration programme and a report was presented to Cabinet in October 2012 recommending the development of programme which would focus on improving the quality of housing on estates and providing opportunities for new, additional homes. - 1.4 The expectation is that a significant proportion of the 1,000 new homes at Council rent levels will come from the small sites programme, other innovative housing projects and estate regeneration.
+Approximately 500 new affordable homes (not all at Council rent) are in the process of being delivered.
+Some of these are already funded through Right to Buy receipts and the Council's own capital pot investment; others have funding strategies in place however no draw down has taken place (i.e. Somerleyton Road); and some are still at the feasibility stage. - Significant progress has been made already.
+A mixed use scheme of approximately 300 new homes is planned for Somerleyton Road with a planning application due in June 2015 the preferred delivery model is for the development to be 100% rented; maximising the amount of genuinely affordable housing that can be delivered on the site.
+The Council has also negotiated with developers the provision of 70 homes at Council rent levels on Lollard Street and construction is underway on a further 8 homes at Council rent levels on St Oswalds.
+Further, the LHS Programme is in its third year and the programme has made significant improvements to properties across the borough, with almost 4,000 new kitchens and bathrooms being upgraded so far. - 1.6 To achieve the outcomes agreed in the Lambeth Community Plan 2013-16 the Council is ambitious about improving the living conditions for existing residents as well as providing much needed new, high quality housing which is genuinely affordable.
+As we do not have enough free, undeveloped land in Lambeth to build the new homes we need we intend to do this by embarking on the biggest estate regeneration programme in the borough's history.
+The combination of estate regeneration with our LHS programme will raise the standard of Council housing, building homes which are of a high architectural standard and build quality.